 The Authority has several notes receivable outstanding as a result of funds loaned to its mixed income developers.
 These are long-term notes that will mature in 2051.
 Interest payments are accumulated and are not required to be paid until the developments generate positive cash flow per HUD regulations.
-Notes receivable totaled \$3.6 million.
-Deferred inflow of resources comes from accrued developer fee for \$908 thousand.
-The Authority maintains escrow deposits for tenants totaling \$67 thousand.
+Notes receivable totaled \$3.7 million.
+Deferred revenue comes from accrued developer fee for \$908 thousand.
+The Authority maintains escrow deposits for tenants totaling \$78 thousand.
 Additional information can be found in the Notes to Financial Statements.